 Most of our patients are admitted for scheduled operations.
 We treat patients requiring specialised gynaecological treatment.
 Our specialties include severe endometriosis and prolapse and cancer surgery.

-A daily inpatient fee, a clinic fee, a day surgical fee or a continuing treatment fee is collected from our patients based on the form of treatment.
-See client fees.
+fee, a clinic fee, a day surgical fee or a continuing treatment fee, depending

 A sex therapist and a stoma nurse work in our ward.
 You can visit them during your hospital stay or in a separate visit.

 Our ward is the only unit that treats male infertility surgically in Finland.

 The patient rooms are primarily two person rooms.
 Every room has a TV, lockers, a toilet and a washing room.